kubesphere/website/content/en/docs/installing-on-kubernetes/uninstall-kubesphere-from-k8s.md

 ---
-title: "Uninstalling KubeSphere from Kubernetes"
+title: "Uninstall KubeSphere from Kubernetes"
 keywords: 'kubernetes, kubesphere, uninstall, remove-cluster'
 description: 'How to uninstall KubeSphere from Kubernetes'

-weight: 2240
+weight: 5400
 ---

 You can uninstall KubeSphere from your existing Kubernetes cluster as follows.